c4tom/DreamDevBox/docs/custom-container/enable-varnish.rst

 4. Ensure that the Backend port points to ``80`` in your custom varnish config

-4. Start the Devilbox
+4. Start the DreamDevBox
 ---------------------

-The final step is to start the Devilbox with Varnish.
+The final step is to start the DreamDevBox with Varnish.

 .. seealso:: :ref:`start_the_devilbox`